qza/giftly/README.md

 http://localhost:8010/hystrix/monitor?stream=http://localhost:8080/hystrix.stream
 ```

-Use Zipkin web to trace spans that are sent by Sleuth to the Zipkin collector via Thrift.
+Use Zipkin web to trace spans that are sent by Sleuth to the Zipkin collector using Thrift.